Khaled-Mahmmoud/MyCompetitiveProgramming/Containers/Pair.md

 Pair is a container that can be used to bind together a two values which may be of different types.

-Pair provides a way to store two heterogeneous objects as a single unit.

 ```cpp
 pair <int, char> p1;                    // default
 pair <int, char> p2 (1, ‘a’);            // value inititialization